Richard Nixon: Personality and public image

 thought that he was doomed to be traduced, double-crossed, unjustly harassed, misunderstood, underappreciated, and subjected to the trials of Job, but that by the application of his mighty will, tenacity, and diligence, he would ultimately prevail.

-Nixon sometimes drank alcohol to excess, especially during 1970.
-He also was prescribed sleeping pills.
+Nixon sometimes drank alcohol to excess, especially in 1970.
+He was also prescribed sleeping pills.
 According to Ray Price, Nixon sometimes took them in together.
 Nixon also took dilantin, recommended by Jack Dreyfus.
-That medicine is usually prescribed to treat and prevent seizures, but in Nixon's case it was for depression.
+That medicine is usually prescribed to treat and prevent seizures, but in Nixon's case, it was for depression.
 His periodic overindulgences, especially during stressful times such as during Apollo 13, concerned Price and others, including then-advisor Ehrlichman and long-time valet Manolo Sanchez.
-Author and former British politician David Owen deemed Nixon an alcoholic.
+Author David Owen deemed Nixon an alcoholic.

 Biographer Elizabeth Drew summarized Nixon as a "smart, talented man, but most peculiar and haunted of presidents".
 In his account of the Nixon presidency, author Richard Reeves described Nixon as "a strange man of uncomfortable shyness, who functioned best alone with his thoughts".
 Nixon's presidency was doomed by his personality, Reeves argues:

-He assumed the worst in people and he brought out the worst in them ...
+He assumed the worst in people, and he brought out the worst in them ...
 He clung to the idea of being "tough".
 He thought that was what had brought him to the edge of greatness.
 But that was what betrayed him.
-He could not open himself to other men and he could not open himself to greatness.
+He could not open himself to other men, and he could not open himself to greatness.

-In October 1999, a volume of 1971 White House audio tapes was released which contained multiple statements by Nixon deemed derogatory toward Jews.
+In October 1999, a volume of 1971 White House audio tapes was released, which contained multiple statements by Nixon deemed derogatory toward Jews.
 In one conversation with H. R. Haldeman, Nixon said that Washington was "full of Jews" and that "most Jews are disloyal", making exceptions for some of his top aides.
 He then added, "But, Bob, generally speaking, you can't trust the bastards.
 They turn on you.
 Am I wrong or right?"
 Elsewhere on the 1971 recordings, Nixon denies being antisemitic, saying, "If anybody who's been in this chair ever had reason to be antisemitic, I did ...
 And I'm not, you know what I mean?"